 This is the area that's still under consideration.
 Here are some initial ideas.

-If have suggestions or want to collaborate, please reach out via email: mailto:firstname.lastname@example.org
+If have suggestions or would like to try out publitz, please reach out via email: mailto:firstname.lastname@example.org

 American Psychological Association.
 (2009).
 Publication manual of the APA, 6 ed.

 Eastlake, D., Hansen, T. (2011) US secure hash algorithms.
 Internet Engineering Task Force Request for Comments 6234.
 AT&T Labs: May 2011.
 Retrieved from https://ietf.org/rfc/rfc6234.txt